AekoArray/arch-front/README.md

 * registration.html - registration page
 * auth.html - authorization page

+## Patterns

+* The ChoseUpdater file describes the strategy pattern.
+It allows you to modify the algorithms regardless of their use on the client side.
+In this case, if the browser supports WebSocket, the data is updated through them.
+Otherwise, a three-second update works
+* The file connection.js describes the Decorator pattern.
+It allows you to dynamically configure the application.
+In our case, the code allows you not to write the URL every time, but to give it as a class

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.